freeCodeCamp/guide/src/pages/java/basic-operations/index.md

 While most of the operations are self-explanatory, the Conditional (Ternary) Operator works as follows:

-`expression that results in boolean output ? return this value if true : return this value if false`
+`expression that results in boolean output ? return this value if true : return this value if false;`

 For e.g:
 ```java